Doing less

 On AI art

-An article, posted about 2 years ago filed in art, intelligence, ai & stable diffusion.
+An article, posted more than 2 years ago filed in art, intelligence, ai & stable diffusion.

 If you love art, don't bother reading any further.
 I'm stating the very obvious, but I felt I had to respond.
 It's NFT-style hype (in Dutch) all over again.